Kentucky Car Accident Settlement Calculator

 Should I accept the insurance company's first offer in Kentucky?

 Generally, no. Insurance companies in Kentucky typically start with a low offer.
-Our data shows that the average BI claim in Kentucky is $224,195, and first offers are frequently well below this.
+The average BI claim payment in Kentucky is $26,626 (NAIC 2022), and first offers frequently come in well below case value.
 Under Kentucky's pure comparative negligence system, you can recover damages even if partly at fault, which gives you negotiating leverage.

 Other Injury Type Calculators